11 Best Aerospace ERP Software Systems for 2026

 Many aviation companies still rely on a patchwork of outdated legacy systems, spreadsheets, and paper-based processes.
 These disconnected systems create information silos, hinder collaboration, and make it difficult to get a clear picture of your operations.
 A modern aerospace ERP replaces this fragmented environment with a single, integrated platform.
 This streamlines workflows and provides a unified source of truth for your entire organization.
 It also empowers your team with modern tools, like the SOMA Production App, which gives technicians and managers access to real-time data and task lists directly on the hangar floor, improving efficiency and decision-making.

-How Is Aerospace ERP Different From a General ERP?
+How Is an Aerospace ERP Different From a General ERP?

 If you’ve ever tried to fit a square peg into a round hole, you have a good idea of what it’s like to use a generic ERP for aerospace operations.
 While a general Enterprise Resource Planning system can handle standard business tasks like accounting and HR, it simply isn’t built for the unique pressures of the aviation industry.
 The difference isn’t just a few extra features; it’s a fundamental design philosophy centered on uncompromising safety, strict regulatory adherence, and extreme complexity.